DERIVE - Detection and RIsk management of Verotoxigenic E. coli (VTEC) in the water Environment

 What is VTEC?

-• A harmful type of E. coli bacteria, which lives in the intestines of cattle and sheep without causing them harm.
-VTEC are present in high numbers in cattle and sheep poo (i.e. manure) and can pass through the soil and surface waters to the deeper groundwater and comntaminate drinking water supplies.
+• A harmful type of E. coli bacteria, which lives in the intestines of cattle, sheep and other ruminants without causing them harm.
+VTEC are present in high numbers in cattle and sheep poo (i.e. manure) and can pass through the soil and surface waters to the deeper groundwater and contaminate drinking water supplies.

 • Infection happens when contaminated food or water is consumed, or through poor hand hygiene after contact with animals.